Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 The first statement is the XQuery declaration, and it is added automatically by eXide when you create a new XQuery document.
 It is optional, but it’s good practice to leave it in.
 Note that it ends in a semicolon, which is required.

 The next four statements are *declarations*: one *namespace declaration* and three *variable declarations*.
-All declarations in XQuery also end in a semicolon.
+All declarations in XQuery begin with the keyword `declare` and end with a semicolon.
 Here is how they work:

 **The namespace declaration:** XQuery, like all modern XML technologies, is *namespace-aware*.
 Since TEI documents are in the TEI namespace, if you query them, you need to look for their elements in that namespace.
-The namespace declaration lets you use `tei:` as the namespace prefix for TEI elements (we’ll do that later in the script).
+The namespace declaration lets you use `tei:` as the namespace prefix for TEI elements.

 **Variable declarations:** Variable declaration have the following parts: